cabooster/DeepCAD/README.md

 ## Results

-**Below shows the performance of DeepCAD on denoising two-photon calcium imaging of neuropil activities of a GCaMP6f mouse.**
+- **The performance of DeepCAD on denoising two-photon calcium imaging of neuropil activities of a GCaMP6f mouse.**

 <img src="images/dendrite.png" width="1000" align="middle">

-**Below shows the performance of DeepCAD on denoising two-photon calcium imaging of large neuronal populations.**
+- **The performance of DeepCAD on denoising two-photon calcium imaging of large neuronal populations.**

 <img src="images/soma.png" width="1000" align="middle">